 An application for a permit may be filed NO MORE THAN 9 MONTHS before the event, but shall be received NO LATER THAN FORTY-FIVE (45) DAYS BEFORE the actual event date to ensure adequate review time by Town staff and outside agencies, unless otherwise approved by the Town Administrator’s office.
 Apply for a Community Event Permit .

 Rentals involving parks and related facilities, the Schoolhouse or Parker Arts, Cultural and Events (PACE) Center are in addition to the Community Event Permit Application Process.
 Parks and facility rentals are made on a first-come, first-served basis and should be made as far in advance of the event rental as possible.
 Please contact the Parks, Recreation and Open Space Department at 303.805.6311 or visit the Parks and Recreation website for reservation information regarding parks and trails.
 For rental of the Schoolhouse or PACE, please contact the Cultural Department at 303.805.6800 or PACE Rentals.

 The Community Event Permit does not apply to such activities as family reunions, picnics, outings, and other similar daily and routine individual, or family leisure and recreational uses, unless the proposed activities will impact the normal flow of pedestrian or vehicular traffic.

 It is the Town’s goal to assist event organizers in planning safe and successful events that create a minimal impact on the Town’s resources and facilities.
 We hope that you find these instructions helpful in completing the application.
-For more detailed information, please view the linked items below or view the complete Community Event Permit Guide as a PDF.
+For more detailed information, please view the Community Event Permit Guide.